AI Architecture & Infrastructure

 Compatibility: Does model version X work with inference engine version Y?
 Without explicit constraints, the answer is 'maybe, until it doesn't.'

-Auditability: For regulated industries—medical devices, financial services, autonomous systems—can you prove to an auditor exactly what was running when?
+Auditability: For regulated industries (medical devices, financial services, autonomous systems), can you prove to an auditor exactly what was running when?

-Design Principles for Production Artifact Management
+Design Principles for Production Artefact Management

 1. Immutability